nodejscn/node-api-cn/async_hooks/asynchook_enable.md

 * Returns: {AsyncHook} A reference to `asyncHook`.

 Enable the callbacks for a given `AsyncHook` instance.
-If no callbacks are provided enabling is a noop.
+If no callbacks are provided, enabling is a no-op.

 The `AsyncHook` instance is disabled by default.
 If the `AsyncHook` instance should be enabled immediately after creation, the following pattern can be used.